multiverse-os/oht/README.md

 **This software is experimental, use with caution.
 The code is in flux at this pre-alpha stage.** *The protocol specifications are still subject to major changes.*

+## Develpment Progress
+oht is under active development, currently only the necessary tor binaries for Linux and OSX are supplied.
+The code is being written to support Linux, OSX and Windows.

+P2p communication is currently onion routed using Tor onion services similar to ricochet.
+Currently peer communications are handled through websockets.
+Basic optional account system exist using ecdsa keypairs. oht builds out configuration files in a correct structure and in appropriate locations.
+A basic console UI is currently the primary client.
+Additionaly a basic client web interface onion service exists and can be accessed through TBB.

+The basic DHT functionality is still not yet implemented.
+Before the DHT can be started the peer communication needs to be moved to Nanomsg "scalable protocols" using protobuf.
+Ecdsa keys for authentication and encryption of messages.
+The existing websockets allow for direct connections an oht network with javascript which has been useful during development.

 ## Executables

 oth comes with three wrappers/executables found in